Somalia: Somali Civil War

+During 1990, in the capital city of Mogadishu, the residents were prohibited from gathering publicly in groups greater than three or four.
+Fuel shortages, inflation, and currency devaluation impacted the economy.
 A thriving black market existed in the centre of the city as banks experienced shortages of local currency for exchange.
-At night, the city of Mogadishu lay in darkness.
-Close monitoring of all visiting foreigners was in effect.
 Harsh exchange control regulations were introduced to prevent export of foreign currency.
 Although no travel restrictions were placed on foreigners, photographing many locations was banned.
 During daytime in Mogadishu, the appearance of any government military force was extremely rare.
 Alleged late-night operations by government authorities, however, included "disappearances" of individuals from their homes.

 In 1991, the Barre administration was ousted by a coalition of clan-based opposition groups, backed by Ethiopia's then-ruling Derg regime and Libya.
 Following a meeting of the Somali National Movement and northern clans' elders, the northern former British portion of the country declared its independence as the Republic of Somaliland in May 1991.
-Although de facto independent and relatively stable compared to the tumultuous south, it has not been recognized by any foreign government.
+Although de facto independent and relatively stable compared to the tumultuous south, it has not been recognised by any foreign government.

 Many of the opposition groups subsequently began competing for influence in the power vacuum that followed the ouster of Barre's regime.
 In the south, armed factions led by USC commanders General Mohamed Farah Aidid and Ali Mahdi Mohamed, in particular, clashed as each sought to exert authority over the capital.
 In 1991, a multi-phased international conference on Somalia was held in neighbouring Djibouti.
-Aidid boycotted the first meeting in protest.

-Owing to the legitimacy bestowed on Muhammad by the Djibouti conference, he was subsequently recognized by the international community as the new President of Somalia.
-Djibouti, Egypt, Saudi Arabia and Italy were among the countries that officially extended recognition to Muhammad's administration.
+Owing to the legitimacy bestowed on Muhammad by the Djibouti conference, he was subsequently recognised by the international community as the new President of Somalia.
 He was not able to exert his authority beyond parts of the capital.
 Power was instead vied with other faction leaders in the southern half of Somalia and with autonomous sub-national entities in the north.
 The Djibouti conference was followed by two abortive agreements for national reconciliation and disarmament, which were signed by 15 political stakeholders: an agreement to hold an Informal Preparatory Meeting on National Reconciliation, and the 1993 Addis Ababa Agreement made at the Conference on National Reconciliation.

-In the early 1990s, due to the protracted lack of a permanent central authority, Somalia began to be characterized as a "failed state".
-Political scientist Ken Menkhaus argues that evidence suggested that the nation had already attained failed state status by the mid-1980s, while Robert I. Rotberg similarly posits that the state failure had preceded the ouster of the Barre administration.
-Hoehne (2009), Branwen (2009) and Verhoeven (2009) also used Somalia during this period as a case study to critique various aspects of the "state failure" discourse.
+In the early 1990s, due to the protracted lack of a permanent central authority, Somalia began to be characterised as a "failed state."